Skip to main content

 Treating root rot

-If the root rot has taken over a significant portion of the root system, then there isn’t much you can do in the way of treatment.
-In most severe cases of root rot, where the aboveground portion of the plant is already affected by it, the plant is unable to recover.
+If the root rot has taken over a significant portion of the root system, there isn’t much you can do in the way of treatment.
+In most severe cases of root rot, where the aboveground portion of the plant is already affected by it, the plant cannot recover.
 However, if you catch the root rot early, there may be some hope.

 Firstly, transplant the plant carefully to drier soil.
-Choose the new location carefully to avoid a repeat.
-If the root rot was caused by a fungal infection, then a fungicide might be able to help.
-Gently removing the infected roots can give your plant a better chance of recovering.
+Choose the new location carefully to avoid a repeated incident of root rot.
+If the root rot was caused by a fungal infection, then a fungicide might help.
+Gently removing the infected roots can also give your plant a better chance of recovering.
 Be sure to thoroughly sanitize any tools you use, or else you could spread fungus spores to other plants when you use them next.

-Root rot can be devastating for any plant, but by using these simple tips, you can stop it from taking over your garden.
-It may seem like it’s just rotten luck, but knowing that root rot is caused by overly moist soil can help keep your garden healthy.
+Root rot can be devastating for any plant, but with these simple tips, you can stop it from taking over your garden.
+It may seem like it’s just rotten luck, but knowing that root rot is caused by overly moist soil can help you be mindful of your plant care techniques.
 Preventing root rot is much easier than treating it, but don’t give up!
-Catch it early and you may be able to save your plants.
+Catch it early and you may save your plants.

 Cayla Leonard